allpassportstamps/allpassportstamps.github.io/_posts/2022-08-05-Belize-Caye-Hopping.md

 Belize City is definitely rougher, where safety can be a concern at night.

 I came across this gigantic green crab that climbed into the sewer during the rain.
-Belize City had these deep and wide sewers along the roads to prevent flooding.
+Belize City has these deep and wide sewers along the roads to prevent flooding.
 I understood why after googling "belize city flood".

 The hotel that I stayed at was great.
 The owner was not present, but there were signs everywhere about investing in real estate in Belize City, Belmopan or the islands.